-- The overall forecast framework is similar to that used in the 2020 forecast: - 1.
-Develop projections of ASHP adoption for each state based on guidance from the New England states and available data - New in 2021 Forecast: Include a breakdown of shares of ASHPs that are expected to be installed in full versus partial heating applications - 2.
-Use data-driven assumptions to convert the ASHP adoption forecast into estimated impacts on monthly energy and demand by state - New in 2021 Forecast: Updated data-driven assumptions for both partial and full heating ASHP applications (Topic was discussed at the November 13, 2020 LFC meeting; materials included as Appendix for reference)
+- There are two general components to the forecast: - 1.
+Forecast the adoption of ASHPs for each state and the region over the next ten years - New in 2021 Forecast: Include a breakdown of shares of ASHPs that are expected to be installed in full versus partial heating applications - 2.
+Use data-driven assumptions to convert the ASHP adoption forecast into estimated impacts on monthly energy and demand by state

+• New in 2021 Forecast: Updated data-driven assumptions for both partial and full heating ASHP applications